Harmful Effects Of Junk Food During Pregnancy

 Junk food what we normally understand is burgers, pizzas and pastas.
 However, the right definition of junk food is a food that doesn’t give anything to our body and is considered ‘trash’ by our body.
 So in reality if the food you eat has all the below mentioned things then the food you are eating is junk food.

-So now you know what is junk food let’s see how it reacts from mother to the baby.
+So now you know what is junk food.
+Now let’s see how it reacts from mother to the baby.

-How Does Junk Food During Pregnancy Affect Baby?
+How Does Eating Junk Food During Pregnancy Affect The Baby?

-When an expecting mommy eats all this sugar and salt rich food and less nutritive value it is absorbed by the placenta as well.
-Thus interfering with the healthy development and resulting in an obese baby or a baby with health disorders including mental health disorders as well.
+When an expecting mommy eats all this sugar and salt-rich foods with less nutritive value, it is absorbed by the placenta as well.
+Thus, interfering with the healthy development and resulting in an obese baby or a baby with health disorders including mental health disorders as well.